As an Amazon Associate I earn from qualifying purchases.

-This ice cream pie recipe uses only a few, natural ingredients that, when combined, create something utterly delicious and healthy!
+This N’ice cream pie recipe uses only a few natural ingredients that when combined, create something utterly delicious and healthy!

 “Nice cream” is becoming quite the rage these days.
 With the rise of plant-based diets, people are turning more and more to the wonderful world of fruits for their dessert course.
 But that doesn’t mean dessert has to be boring.
 I mean, don’t get me wrong.
 I love a plate of plain fruit as much as the next person.
 But sometimes, it’s nice to take things a little further.
 And this ice cream pie recipe does just that!

-“Nice cream” is a play on the words, “ice cream”.
+“N’ice cream” is a play on the words “ice cream.”
 It means ice cream made without dairy and generally of fruit such as bananas.
-Pretty much any “ice cream” made without animal product is called “nice cream” to infer that no animals were harmed or used by the use of animal products.
+Pretty much any “ice cream” made without animal products is called “nice cream” to infer that no animals were harmed or used by the use of animal products.

 While there is certainly dairy-based banana ice cream out there, when most people say banana ice cream, they are referring to a “nice cream” made solely with bananas.
 No dairy included.
 This banana ice cream recipe can be enjoyed without turning it into a pie.
 Simply omit the crust and pecan topping.

-While I haven’t tried this method, I’m going to have to say no. I’m pretty sure you would end up with a non-blendable mess.
+While I haven’t tried this method, I will have to say no. I’m pretty sure you would end up with a non-blendable mess.
 You’ll want to slice the bananas, freeze them and then blend them.
 Doing it in this order allows you to have small, blendable pieces that are still soft enough for your food processor to handle.

 In general, the longer you keep banana ice cream in the freezer, the more flavor and texture you will lose.
-This type of recipes is not meant for long term freezer storage.
-In fact, it’s best eating right after making it.
+This type of recipe is not meant for long-term freezer storage.
+In fact, it’s best to eat right after making it.
 But if you must freeze it for a bit, I recommend no longer than about 2-3 weeks, and even that could be pushing it a bit.
 It’s better to make smaller batches you can eat quicker than larger batches that need storage.

 ARE FROZEN BANANAS HEALTHY?